USGS-R/sedReview/inst/shiny/SedReviewGUI/www/sedReview_manual.md

 #### Plots

 1. Click on the Plots tab drop-down menu to view time series plots, scatter plots, and box plots.
-Note: if data are not available to populate a specific plot, the plot will be blank, or an error message will be displayed stating "no dataâ€.
+Note: if data are not available to populate a specific plot, the plot will be blank, or an error message will be displayed stating "no data".
 2. The time series plots display SSC, sand/silt break (% smaller than 0.0625 mm), suspended sediment load (SSL), bedload, bedload mass, and TSS (if available) by date.
 3. The scatter plots display SSC, sand/silt break, and bedload by discharge; SSC by turbidity, TSS by discharge, and TSS by SSC (if available)
 4. The box plots display standard USGS box plots of: TSS and SSC (side by side for comparison of data distributions), SSC alone, and TSS alone (if available).

 #### Box Coeff Data Pull

-1. Click on the Box Coeff Data Pull tab to calculate box coefficients if your siteâ€™s datasets include any point, grab, or autosample data to determine representativeness of the sample location relative to the cross section.
+1. Click on the Box Coeff Data Pull tab to calculate box coefficients if your site's datasets include any point, grab, or autosample data to determine representativeness of the sample location relative to the cross section.
 This routine pulls possible pairs of point/grab/autosample samples and comparison cross section (EDI/EWI) samples in the analysis period and calculates the ratio of the results (aka box coefficients).
 The box coefficient is calculated as: Cross section SSC / non-cross section or point SSC.
 This information can be used to assess the representativeness of the point/grab/autosample sample location and to determine whether these ratios are consistent or vary over the analysis period.
 2. Enter the search interval in hours in the field on the left.
 The search interval is the greatest time difference considered when pairing between the point/grab/autosample sample time and the comparison cross section (EDI/EWI) sample time.
 If a search interval is entered that is too short for what is typical at the site, no sample pair results will be returned.
 Unless you are very familiar with the typical sample time difference for the site, you may want to start with a wide search interval (e.g. 3 hrs) at first, then narrow down as needed.
 3. Possible parameter codes for sampling method are already populated in the non-cross section/point sample and cross section sample fields.
 Hovering the mouse over the codes will bring up a box with sampling method definitions.
 If needed, sampling method codes can be removed from the retrieval by clicking on the code and hitting the delete button.
 Codes can be re-inserted by clicking in the vector field and selecting the method code that was deleted.
 4. When ready, click Get Box Coeff! to run the routine.